-The current Commissioner is Paul Kernaghan CBE QPM, who was appointed on 2 June 2010.
+The current Commissioner is Paul Kernaghan CBE QPM, who was originally appointed on 2 June 2010 and reappointed on 22 May 2013.
 He was Chief Constable of the Hampshire Constabulary from 1999 until 2008.

 Anyone wishing to make a complaint against a Member of the House of Lords concerning a matter within the Commissioner's remit should write to The House of Lords Commissioner for Standards, House of Lords, London, SW1A 0PW.
 Please note that complaints submitted by telephone or email will not be considered.